ARTICLES

 Telescopic rails with roller bearings, however, make it easy to manage significant misalignments between mounting surfaces thanks to the fact that the roller can rotate by up to 2°, thus allowing it to compensate for differences in size between the fixed and moving parts of the structures they are mounted to, as well as parallelism defects of up to 3mm.

-To choose the telescopic rail best suited to industrial automation applications, read our in-depth report:
+To choose the telescopic rail best suited to industrial automation applications, read our in-depth white paper:

 DOWNLOAD THE WHITE PAPER